kelly0326/Portfolio/README.md

 This project was about finding and presenting data that allows the airline industry to reassure the public that flying is still safe after a set of widely publicized airline crashes.
 Various datasets were provided, and I chose one dataset about airline accidents going back several decades, as well as a supplemental dataset about motor vehicle crashes, to compare the safety records of both modes of transportation.
 The initial part of the project, as shown here, was the EDA I did in Jupyter Notebook.

-6. Predicting Stock Performance of American Airlines Based on Economic Indicators and Vendors Stock Prices (DSC 680: Ongoing project)
+6. Predicting American Airlines Stock Prices

 This project was about finding a way to predict short-term stock price changes in American Airlines stock by using other airline stock prices and/or vendor stock prices, as well as economic indicators and/or resource prices (i.e., fuel).
 It included exploratory data analysis (EDA), data preparation, and model evaluation.
 The linked Jupyter Notebook shows all parts of this project, including the final model evaluation and recommendation.

-7. Predictive Maintenance: Naval Vessel Condition (DSC 680 ongoing project)
+8. Predictive Maintenance: Naval Vessel Condition (DSC 680 ongoing project)

 This project will dive into maintenance and operational data collected from the engine rooms of naval vessels to derive a preventative maintenance schedule in order to minimize unplanned repairs.